ntop/ntopng/doc/src/using_with_nprobe.rst

   Encryption Public Key

-The public key should be configured in nProbe (the same applies to cento and n2disk when used as probe with ntopng) by using the :code:`--zmq-encryption-key '<pub key>'` option.
+The public key should be configured in nProbe (the same applies to cento, n2disk, or other ntopng instances when used as probe with ntopng) by using the :code:`--zmq-encryption-key '<pub key>'` option.

 Example: